Sairyss/domain-driven-hexagon/README.md

 In short, data flow looks like this (from left to right):

 - Request/CLI command/event is sent to the controller using plain DTO;
-- Controller parses this DTO, converts it to a Command/Query and passes it to a Application service;
+- Controller parses this DTO, maps it to a Command/Query object format and passes it to a Application service;
 - Application service handles this Command/Query; it executes business logic using domain services and/or entities and uses the infrastructure layer through ports;
 - Infrastructure layer maps data to format that it needs, uses repositories to fetch/persist data and adapters to send events or do other I/O communications, maps data back to domain format and returns it back to Application service;
 - After application service finishes doing it's job, it returns data/confirmation back to Controllers;
 - Controllers return data back to the user (if application has presenters, presenters are returned instead).

+**Keep in mind** that different projects can have more or less steps/layers/building blocks then described here.
+Add more if application requires it, and skip some if application is not that complex.

 More in details on each step below.